How to Turn On or Off Core Isolation Memory Integrity in Windows 11

-This post shows students and new users steps to enable or disable Core Isolation Memory Integrity with Microsoft Security in Windows 11.
-Core Isolation is a security feature that protects critical Windows core processes from malicious software such as ransomware.
+This post shows students and new users steps to turn Core Isolation Memory Integrity on or off with Microsoft Security in Windows 11.
+Core Isolation is a security feature that protects critical Windows core processes from malicious software like ransomware.

-Core Isolation works with Memory Integrity (aka Hypervisor-Protected Code Integrity (HVCI)) in Windows to make it difficult for malicious software and scripts to use low-level drivers to hijack one’s computer.
-Windows Memory Integrity feature works by creating an isolated environment using hardware virtualization.
+Core Isolation works with Memory Integrity (aka Hypervisor-Protected Code Integrity (HVCI)) in Windows, making it difficult for malicious software and scripts to use low-level drivers to hijack one’s computer.
+The Windows Memory Integrity feature works by creating an isolated environment using hardware virtualization.

 Without memory integrity running, the “security guard” stands right out in the open, where it’s much easier for an attacker to interfere with or sabotage the guard, making it easier for malicious code to sneak past and cause problems.